Climate Action Areas

 Cement-industry incentives – Cement production is an energy-intensive process that uses large amounts of GHG-intensive fossil fuels including coal.
 In 2015/16, the Ministry of Environment launched an incentive program, providing $27 million over five years, which supports increasing the use of low-carbon fuels to displace coal, and reducing GHG emissions from cement manufacturing as much as possible.
 In order to receive funding, recipients of the program must undertake infrastructure improvements, establish supply contracts for low carbon fuels, and meet an emission intensity benchmark that steps down each year.
 Achieving the final benchmark will make B.C.’s cement plants among the cleanest in the world.

-Methane emissions reductions – B.C. calls for a 45% reduction by 2025 in fugitive and vented methane emissions from the oil and gas industry, in line with federal regulations that aim to reduce these emissions by 45% across the country by 2025.
+Methane emissions reductions – B.C. is developing new rules to reduce fugitive and vented methane emissions from the oil and gas industry, in line with federal regulations that aim to reduce these emissions by 45% across the country by 2025.
 B.C.’s Clean Infrastructure Royalty Credit Program is an incentive program to support the use of clean technologies that reduce GHG emissions from the oil and gas sector.
 The program offers royalty deductions of up to 50% of the cost of clean infrastructure such as solar pumps.

 Venting and Flaring Reduction Guideline – The elimination of routine flaring at oil and gas wells and production facilities means the avoidance of significant GHG emissions each year.

 An effective provincial approach to climate action depends on positioning B.C.’s foundational sectors for the emerging low-carbon economy.

-Wood construction – B.C.’s Wood First program encourages the innovative use of wood in buildings.
+Wood construction – B.C.’s Wood First Initiative encourages the innovative use of wood in buildings.
 For example, it has led to increased use of sustainable products like mass timber, a product with powerful structural properties but a much smaller carbon footprint than steel or concrete.
 Together with new codes that increase the maximum height for wood-framed residences, Wood First is increasing climate-friendly construction while growing markets for B.C. value-added forest products and innovative wood construction technologies.